 The FSV's web server sends the user credentials token to the user's client application, together with a generic Liberator login name.
 The client application logs in to the Liberator server using the supplied Liberator login name and the user credentials token.
-The Liberator's auth module logerator has been customized to read the news wire channel information in the user credentials token; it uses this information to determine the real-time news wire data that will be sent to the end-user's client application.
+The Liberator's Auth Module and the liberator has been customized to read the news wire channel information in the user credentials token; it uses this information to determine the real-time news wire data that will be sent to the end user's client application.

-8 A note on public key cryptography and digital signatures
+9 A note on public key cryptography and digital signatures

-This is a brief explanation of the principles behind public key cryptography and digital signatures.
+This is an explanation of the principles behind public key cryptography and digital signatures, and how they are used in KeyMaster.